mitsuoxv/covid/USA.md

 ![](USA_files/figure-gfm/map-1.png)<!-- -->

-## U.S. confirmed cases (new) by red or blue states
+## U.S. cumulative deahts per population by red or blue states

-I am worrying that too vigorous “reopen economy” movements in the red states in the United States may cause the second wave.
+There is a gap between red and blue states in cumulative deaths per population, probably due to too vigorous “reopen economy” movements in the red states in 2021.

 ![](USA_files/figure-gfm/chart1-1.png)<!-- -->